betstick/twitchcatcher/README.md

 also, if you don't want ads in your streams, install the nightly version of streamlink: pip3 install git+https://github.com/streamlink/streamlink

+if you see lots of errors in the logs when streamers go offline, that's normal. its twitch's api (again) not updating quickly and so my code tries to keep reading from a nonexistant stream. better to try recording the stream and fail then to not try and potentially miss a stream or break up files due to an error.

 if you have questions throw it in the issues tab please.